abheek-pathirana/MathNet/README.md

 ## conclusion for the Benchmarks

 Compared to DistilGPT models, MathNet delivers superior reasoning performance with a dramatically smaller parameter budget — 14.2M total parameters (combined algebraic, arithmetic, and gating modules) versus 82M in DistilGPT-2, representing an ~82.7% reduction in size.
-Despite this, MathNet achieves 20.3% higher accuracy on our domain-specific reasoning benchmarks, resulting in a parameter-to-accuracy ratio of ~1.49% per million parameters compared to DistilGPT-2’s 0.0107% per mission parameters, So MathNet achieves ~139× more accuracy per parameter than DistilGPT-2 on this benchmark., indicating significantly higher efficiency per parameter.
+Despite this, MathNet achieves 20.3% higher accuracy on our domain-specific reasoning benchmarks, resulting in a parameter-to-accuracy ratio of ~1.49% per million parameters compared to DistilGPT-2’s 0.0107% per million parameters, So MathNet achieves ~139× more accuracy per parameter than DistilGPT-2 on this benchmark., indicating significantly higher efficiency per parameter.

-Whereas DistilGPT employs a single general-purpose transformer for all tasks, MathNet’s modular architecture — with specialized SLMs for algebra, arithmetic, and gating — allows for targeted pretraining, curriculum learning, and domain-optimized reasoning.
+Whereas DistilGPT employs a single general-purpose transformer for all tasks, MathNet’s modular architecture — with specialised SLMs for algebra, arithmetic, and gating — allows for targeted pretraining, curriculum learning, and domain-optimised reasoning.
 This design yields higher accuracy in mathematical problem solving despite lower general language modeling capacity.

 Furthermore, MathNet’s integrated tool-calling mechanism offloads complex arithmetic to an external calculator, reducing the computational burden and further improving response latency.
 These results demonstrate that with careful architectural design and task-specific training, small language models can not only rival but, in domain reasoning tasks, surpass much larger models, while offering substantial advantages in deployability, latency, and energy efficiency.

+Methology
 # Methology
    <img width="1184" height="506" alt="Screenshot 2025-08-14 at 12 14 34" src="https://github.com/user-attachments/assets/0bdcc7ed-aebb-4988-88a2-51461b7a6d43" />